Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 If you dog has a favorite little toy, please bring.
 Some dogs work better with toys than treats.
 Chew toys are suggested for puppies or feisty dogs.

-When you enter the building with your dogs let them sniff and check everything out.
+When you enter the building with your dogs let them sniff and check everything out if there are no other dogs in place.
 This is a new place and lots of good smells.
+If other dogs are arriving, go to your spot and set up.

 If you are attending a group class and I find that there are some special issues that your dog may need addressed I will save that for after class.
 I try to give equal time to everyone during class time.